prebid/Prebid.js/modules/sharedIdSystem.md

 ## Shared ID User ID Submodule

-Shared ID User ID Module generates a simple UUID that can be utilized to improve user matching.
+Shared ID User ID Module generates a UUID that can be utilized to improve user matching.This module enables timely synchronization which handles sharedId.org optout.
 This module does not require any registration.

 ### Building Prebid with Shared Id Support
 Your Prebid build must include the modules for both **userId** and **sharedId** submodule.
 Follow the build instructions for Prebid as